 Once you’ve added a single object to the Plot, you’ll see control buttons.
-These four actions provide the basic functionality of the object.
+These actions provide the basic functionality of the object.

 Dragging the crosshairs allows you to aim your Unit, and releasing your touch sets that focus.
 If you focus the Unit on an empty area of the Plot, you are simply setting a rotation for the Unit; however, if you focus the Unit on another object, you will see a circle pop up around it.
 This means your Unit is now “targeting” that object.
 Wherever the object moves, your Unit will aim at it, and wherever you move your Unit, it will rotate to stay focused on its target.

 When you target an object, LD will prompt you to select a “role” for the targeting unit.
 This is optional, but can appear in a pointer and can be helpful for identifying which Unit does what.
 (You can always change it later in the detail table.)

 Note: You can also rotate an object by selecting it and performing a rotation gesture anywhere in the workspace.
 This will negate any Targeting a Unit is doing.

 Create an exact copy of an object; same type, nickname, notes, target (for Units), and will belong to the same Groups.

 When you tap the X, you’ll have the option of Deleting the object (which removes it from the Plot AND from the Truck), or just sending it to the Truck (which will remove it from the Plot but not change the number in the Truck).